 Centuries before the United States was founded, banks had usurped the power to create money; they simply did it and no one stopped them.
-The story is told of goldsmiths accepting gold for safekeeping and issuing receipts that people then exchanged as money.
-According to common lore the goldsmiths soon realized they could get away with issuing more receipts than there was gold because people seldom came to reclaim their gold.
-Out of this, the practice of fractional reserve banking was developed.
-Whether that’s exactly how it happened or not, it has been common practice for centuries for banks to create money by issuing IOUs.
+Early goldsmiths accepted gold for safekeeping and issued receipts.
+In time, people began to use the receipts as money and leave the gold with the goldsmiths most of the time.
+Eventually, rather than simply holding the gold for safekeeping, the goldsmiths began lending it out and charging interest—counting on the owners of the gold not all wanting to redeem their receipts at once.
+Out of this, the practice of fractional reserve banking was begun, and it has been developed and refined over many years.
+For centuries, banks have been creating money by issuing IOUs.
 (See How is Money Created Today? for a description of the current money creation process).

 When the United States was founded, the U.S. Constitution, in Article 1, Section 8, gave Congress the power “To coin money, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures.”
 However, it left open a gaping hole with regard to the role of banking and who should have the power to extend credit—the government or private interests.
 Should government depend upon borrowing money or be the sole authorized creator of it?
 How much power should private banks have?

 Thomas Jefferson and Alexander Hamilton famously argued over what sort of banking system the U.S. should have, with Hamilton advocating for the establishment of a national bank (modeled after the Bank of England) and Jefferson wanting the power to create a bank reserved for the States.
 What was apparently not included in the dispute was whether banks should have the power to create money at all.